eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/intro.md

 2. Containerize it, and push the container to a registry
 3. Deploy it to Kubernetes

-> NOTE: A Kubernetes cluster will start for you in the terminal on the right (if you are on a phone or a small device, rotate it to landscape to see the terminal).
-When the prompt appears you can proceed with the tutorial.

 You will need a few minutes of time.

 We don't cover all the features of Spring and Spring Boot.
 For that you could go to the [Spring guides](https://spring.io/guides) or [Spring project homepages](https://spring.io/projects).